 This program is designed to connect experienced housing professionals with those who are ready to take the next step in their professional journey, or graduate students whose research is focused on housing or homelessness in Canada.
 The goals of the Housing Professional s Mentorship Program include: the building of strategic networks, enhancing leadership competencies, and sector capacity growth, among others.
 As with all mentorship relationships, there is value for both mentees and mentors.

-Applications for 2019 are now closed.
+Applications for 2020 are open.
 Click here for more information.

 Early Career Professionals at CHRA's Congress 2019